• Central Queensland Region

 • a multi-use hospitality and events space.

-The delivery of the Master Plan is subject to further funding, detailed design, and heritage and planning approvals.
-We will develop proposals for further funding in line with the Master Plan's proposed staged approach.
+The delivery of the master plan is subject to further funding, detailed design, and heritage and planning approvals.

 History of Rockhampton Railyards

-The Rockhampton Railyards have been an important part of the community for more than 100 years.
+The Rockhampton Railyards have been an important part of the community for 150 years.
 Its rich history demonstrates the evolution of Queensland’s railways from steam, to diesel-electric, to electric trains.

 The railyards played a crucial role in rail operations in Central Queensland.
 As passenger rail services grew in the late 1850s, facilities were needed in Rockhampton to maintain and repair these additional trains.